qsnjason/qsnjsclient/README.md

 Unsubscribe
 ---

 Unsubscribe will disable events and cleanly shutdown the provided model.
+Provide the instrument object to be unsubscribed from.

 	qsn.unsubscribe(instr);